Files and exceptions

 except InsufficientFundsError as e:

 JSON is the format that everything speaks: APIs, config files, data exports.
-Python's json module handles it directly. json.load() reads JSON from a file into a Python dict or list. json.dump() writes a Python dict or list to a file as JSON.
+Python's json module handles it directly. json.load() reads JSON from a file into a Python dictionary or list. json.dump() writes a dictionary or list back to a file as JSON.

 Read JSON from a file: